NathanStrutz/SheepComputerFundamentalsClass/computer.md

 ---

 Throughout the year, we will install programs on this computer.
 You may get a glimpse of them in the [syllabus](syllabus).
-Please make sure your student has the necessary permissions on the laptop to install programs.
+Please make sure your student has all the necessary permissions on the laptop to install programs.

 ## What Online Accounts Will Be Made?